nzrsky/CodableRequest/README.md

 ### HTTP API Client

-The easiest way of sending Postie requests, is using the `HTTPAPIClient` which takes care of encoding requests, and decoding responses.
+The easiest way of sending CodableRequest requests, is using the `HTTPAPIClient` which takes care of encoding requests, and decoding responses.

 All it takes to create a client, is the URL which is used as a base for all requests.
 Afterwards you can just send the requests, either using Async-Await, Combine publishers, or classic callbacks.